alijafarkamal/Web-Scraping-Automation-Toolkit/README.md

 # Trojan-Scraper
-It contains my scraping projects.
+It will contain my scraping projects.
+I will soon upload my scraping source code files to this repo.